-template matching using exhaustive search at each frame.
-The answer to this question is generally no, because dynamic information is needed, first to resolve ambiguous situations, and second, to smooth the motion.
+The development of particle filters was primarily motivated by the need to overcome ambiguous frames in a video sequence so that the tracker is able to recover.
+Another way to overcome the problem of losing lock is to treat tracking as object detection at each frame [1, 2, 33, 34].
+Thus if the target is lost in one frame, this does not affect any subsequent frame.
+Template based methods have yielded good results for locating deformable objects in a scene with no prior knowledge, e.g. for pedestrians [15].
+These methods are made robust and efficient by the use of distance transforms such as the chamfer or Hausdorff distance between template and image [4, 19], and were originally developed for matching a single template.
+A key suggestion was that multiple templates could be dealt with efficiently by building a tree of templates [15, 31].
+Given the success of these methods, it is natural to consider whether or not tracking might not be best effected by template matching using exhaustive search at each frame.
+The answer to this question is generally no, because dynamic information is needed, firstly to resolve ambiguous situations, and secondly, to smooth the motion.
 One approach to embed template matching in a probabilistic tracking framework was proposed for complete image frames by Jojic et al. [24] and for exemplar templates by Toyama and Blake [43].
 However, it is acknowledged that "one problem with exemplar sets is that they can grow exponentially with object complexity.
 Tree structures appear to be an effective way to deal with this problem, and we would like to find effective ways of using them in a probabilistic setting."
-This paper presents one solution, which combines ideas from hierarchical viewbased detection and probabilistic tracking in the object parameter space.
-A large number of templates are generated from a 3D model and a hierarchy of these templates is constructed offline by partitioning the parameter space.
+This paper presents one solution, which combines ideas from hierarchical view-based detection and probabilistic tracking in the object parameter space.
+A large number of templates are generated from a 3D model and a hierarchy of these templates is constructed off-line by partitioning the parameter space.
 The finest partition corresponds to the leaves of the tree.
-At each time instant, the posterior distribution of the state parameters is estimated over these partitions.
-If no dynamic information is available, for example, in the first frame of a sequence, this corresponds to a hierarchical detection scheme.
+At each time instant the posterior distribution of the state parameters is estimated over these partitions.
+If no dynamic information is available, for example in the first frame of a sequence, this corresponds to a hierarchical detection scheme.
 In subsequent frames, the distribution is propagated over time while making use of global and intrinsic object dynamics.